 Heat vegetable oil in a saucepan on medium heat.
 Add black mustard seeds and cook until they start to pop.
 Add cumin seeds, red chili, and optional asafetida, and sauté until cumin seeds are golden brown.
 Add mung beans, turmeric powder, and water, and cover.

 Whole mung beans are a tiny whole bean with a moss-green skin.
-It is commonly sold in Western grocery stores, but you can also buy organic mung beans online.
+They are commonly sold in Western grocery stores, but you can also buy organic mung beans online.